camunda/camunda/client/README.md

 yarn run serve
 ```

-Backend also can be start without maven compilation step.
+Backend also can be started without maven compilation step.
 It's possible only if there is already
 compiled version of optimize backend at ``camunda-optimize/distro/target``.
 To do that set ``FAST_BUILD`` environment on scope.
 For example: